Additive Manufacturing

 Freedom of Design

-Additive manufacturing enables the production of complex geometries and internal features without the constraints of traditional manufacturing methods.
-This is often an underestimated advantage, as it offers substantial opportunities to improve product performance and functionality.
+Additive manufacturing enables the production of complex shapes and internal features without the constraints of traditional manufacturing methods.
+This is often an underestimated advantage of AM, as it offers substantial opportunities for improving product performance and functionality.

-Consider, for example, the potential for weight reduction through the use of internal lattice structures or optimized topologies, or the simplification of assemblies by consolidating multiple components into a single printed part.
+Consider, for example, the potential for weight reduction through the use of internal lattice structures or optimised topologies, or the simplification of assembly by consolidating multiple components into a single 3D printed part.

 Additive manufacturing also allows for the integration of advanced features, such as internal cooling channels for improved fluid flow or flexible, functional elements like living hinges.